HesamFarjad/TaskDrivenAutomation/README.md

 # TaskDrivenAutomation
- A C# console application for automating task execution with generics and interfaces, focusing on email and report processing.
+C# console application for automating task execution with generics and interfaces, focusing on email and report processing.

 ## 🧩 Project Structure